 Ellison's has the freshest seafood

 found locally.
-Here's one of the boats arriving with a fresh catch:
+Here is one of the boats arriving with a fresh catch:

 So, next begins the process of

 troubleshooting this engine.
-I've got to figure out what's
+I have to figure out what's

 wrong and how to fix it.
 Wish me Luck!

 And, what was your favorite part about the place?
 (As for me, it's